AKhalil22/WEB102/community-board/README.md

 ## Notes

+Challenges/Learning Curves:
-One challenge was mapping county data from the JSON file onto individual cards using .map().
-Instead of using generic keys, I used county names for clearer identification.
-Styling the images consistently across cards was also tricky due to varying dimensions, but I resolved this with CSS techniques like clamp() to keep headings and layouts uniform.
-The most complex part was implementing sorting: I used React’s useState to track the selected option, then applied a switch statement to sort and re-render the county cards based on the chosen criteria.
+- Mapping county data from the JSON file to individual cards using `.map()` required careful handling; using county names improved clarity.
+- Ensuring consistent image styling across cards was tricky due to different image dimensions, but CSS techniques like `clamp()` helped keep headings and layouts uniform.
+- Implementing sorting was the most complex part: I used React’s `useState` to track the selected option and implemented a custom switch statement to sort and re-render the county cards based on the chosen criteria.

 ## License